attackgoat/screen-13/examples/README.md

 # Screen 13 Example Code

-**NOTE**: THIS GUIDE IS IN PROGRESS AND MAY HAVE DEFECTS.
-PLEASE HELP BY OPENING ISSUES IF YOU SEE THEM.
-THANK YOU!

 This guide provides patterns and samples that you can use to gain a further understanding of the features Screen 13 provides and how to use them effectively.
 Any developer using Screen 13 for the first time should understand these concepts.
 For a complete reference refer to the